gogent01/trial-bi-client/README.md

 This repository contains only the front-end of a system.
 In a current state it does not connect to any data source, but generates fake data for demonstration purposes.

 ### How to use locally

 1. Clone the repository to a desired folder on your computer.
-2. CD into the project folder and run `npm start`.
+2. CD into the project folder and run `npm i && npm start`.
+3. The system will be available on localhost, port 5173.
-3. You are done! ✨
+4. You are done! ✨